by Sara Dinnen:

 “That’ll be the day,” she thought, and decided to go the airport to see if he and the other woman in this saga were arriving back home together, as you do.
 But she didn’t want to be obvious so she dressed up.

 She wrapped a scarf around her head babushka-style and added sunglasses like Audrey Hepburn incarnate out of Breakfast at Tiffany’s or Bridget Jones in her ride to the country in a cabriolet with that cad Daniel Cleaver.
 In any case, incognito Sarah was not.
 I mean, who dresses like that these days?
-Actually, Kate Moss if you must know.
-But we digress.
+Actually, Kate Moss, if you must know.

 Undeterred, this intrepid wife on a mission gets to the airport arrival lounge and the only place she could see to hide behind, and not be seen by incoming passengers walking out through the Customs Hall door, was a fish tank.
 So here she is, dressed like a parody of High Society, and crouched down behind the fish tank in the arrivals’ lounge of the airport.
 I’m not making this up.